eclipse-iceoryx/iceoryx/doc/website/for-developers/usage-guide.md

 publish/subscribe approaches.
 The service is not a single request/response thing but an element for grouping of events and/or methods that can be discovered as a service.
 Service and instance are like classes and objects in C++.
 So you always have a specific instance of a service during runtime.

+# Iceoryx library build

+Iceoryx consists of several libraries which have dependencies to each other.
+The goal is here to have self-encapsulated library packages available where the end-user can easily find it with the cmake command `find-package(...)`.
+In the default case the iceoryx libraries are installed by `make install` into `/usr/lib` which need root access.
+To avoid that cmake gives you the possibility to install the libs into a custom folder.
+This can be done by setting `-DCMAKE_INSTALL_PREFIX=/custom/install/path` as build-flag for the CMake file in iceoryx_meta.

+Iceoryx_meta is a Cmake file which collects all libraries (utils, posh etc.) and extensions (binding_c, dds) together to have a single point for building.
+The alternate solution is provided for Ubuntu-users by having a build script `iceoryx_build_test.sh` in the tools folder.

+Per default iceoryx is build as shared libraries because it is a cleaner solution for resolving dependency issues and it reduces the linker time while building.
+This is done by the flag `BUILD_SHARED_LIBS` which is set to ON per default.
+If you want to have static libraries, just pass `-DBUILD_SHARED_LIBS=OFF` to Cmake or use `build-static` as flag in the build script.

+If you want to share the iceoryx to other users, you can also create a debian package.
+You can create it by calling: `./tools/iceoryx_build_test.sh package` where it will place it in the folder `build_package`.